2015 Chicago aldermanic election

 The 2015 Chicago aldermanic elections happened on February 24, 2015, to elect the 50 Aldermen that represent Chicago in the City Council.
 The elections were non-partisan and if no candidate received an absolute majority, a runoff would be held between the top two finishers on April 7, 2015.

-Ward boundaries had been redrawn since the previous 2011 election, to reflect the results of the 2010 United States Census.
+Ward boundaries had been redrawn since the previous 2011 election, to reflect the results of the 2010 United States census.
 The new ward map had been approved by the Chicago City Council in January 2012.

 Overview

 Campaign

-43 incumbent alderman sought re-election.
+43 incumbent aldermen sought re-election.
 Aldermen Edward M. Burke (14th Ward), Marty Quinn (13th Ward), Brendan Reilly (42nd Ward) and Harry Osterman (48th Ward) all ran unopposed in this election.
 Aldermen Toni Foulkes (15th Ward) and Nicholas Sposato (36th Ward) ran in different wards than those they had been incumbents of: the 16th and 38th, respectively.
 Incumbent aldermen Robert Fioretti (2nd Ward), James Balcer (11th Ward), Latasha Thomas (17th Ward) and Timothy Cullerton (38th Ward) did not run for re-election.

 In the first round, two candidates who ran for re-election lost their seats, including Joann Thompson (who died in office, but remained on the ballot).
 There were runoffs in 18 wards.
-Six additional incumbent alderman were defeated in runoffs.'
+Six additional incumbent aldermen were defeated in runoffs.